TsLu1s/TSForecasting/README.md

 This project aims at providing the following application capabilities:

-* General applicability on tabular datasets: The developed forecasting procedures are applicable on any data table associated with Time Series Forecasting scopes, based on DateTime and Target column to be predicted.
+* General applicability on tabular datasets: The developed forecasting procedures are applicable on any data table associated with Time Series Forecasting scopes, based on DateTime and Target columns to be predicted.

 * Hyperparameter optimization and customization: It provides full configuration for each model hyperparameter through the customization of `Model_Configs` variable dictionary values, allowing optimal performance to be obtained.